 I love a weekend getaway even more than a long trip away (you can cram so much in… plus, I like being home and don’t love leaving Tyrion for long stretches) but they can be tricky to pack for!
 For a shorter trip like a long weekend, I always try to pack as light as possible.
 Minimalist packing is not something that comes easy to me but I also hate carrying a lot of stuff with me.
-And if I’m flying somewhere, I refuse to check a bag and pay baggage fees – I need a small sized bag that will fit in the overhead band.
-So my small luggage forces me… I have to pack light!
-(Seriously though: short trips never really require that much stuff!)
+And if I’m flying somewhere, I refuse to check a bag and pay baggage fees – I need a small sized bag that will fit in the overhead bins.
+So my small luggage forces me… I have to pack light.
+(Seriously though: short trips never really require that much stuff, and you save money by not checking your bag, too!)
+I’m also terrified of airlines losing my luggage.
+It happened once before… never again!
+Plus I love my carry on bag... she’s so pretty!

-Today I’ve rounded up the best tips on how to pack light for a shorter trip – these hacks will have you traveling light without feeling like you made any sacrifices.
+Today I’ve rounded up the best tips on how to pack light for a shorter weekend or week trip – these hacks will have you traveling light without feeling like you made any sacrifices.

 How to Pack Light for a Weekend Away

 tip no. 1: Packing light means packing strategically.

 Make a packing list to ensure you have everything you need.
 Lay everything you want to bring out first before you pack.
-Place the bulkiest items at the bottom of the suitcase (toward the wheels) and save the smaller, lightest items like socks, underwear, and bras to fit into random spots (I always stuff small items into my shoes, for example).
+Place the bulkiest items (sneakers, pairs of pants, jeans, etc) at the bottom of the suitcase (toward the wheels) and save the smaller, lightest items like socks, underwear, and bras to fit into random spots (I always stuff small items into my shoes, for example).
 If you’re bringing a hat, stuff the crown with small soft items and place it flat on the base of the suitcase.
 Then pack everything else around it!
 I’ve packed like this fore the past couple years and it makes a big difference – you’d be shocked how much space it frees up!

 tip no. 3: Prevent Wrinkles!